 The Pingdom Website Speed Test can also help you determine your site speed, a key consideration for impatient digital consumers.

-Manage and optimise your site architecture
+4) Manage and optimize your site architecture

 These days, site architecture matters.
 The graphics and aesthetic of your eCommerce store, and even the actual arrangement of your web pages all have a proven influence on buyer decision-making.